 Let’s push our legislators and push them and push them and push them some more to address the mayhem.
 Let’s make them press yes or no on their voting buttons.

 Let’s see where they stand.

 Patrick Gannon is the editor of The Insider State Government News Service in Raleigh.
-You can reach him at email@example.com.
+Reach him at firstname.lastname@example.org.